blitzh0t/case-stat/README.md

 # case-stat
-Alternative way to check your USCIS Case Status
+Alternate way to check your USCIS Case Status

 # Phase 1